beccyclarke98/Professional-Development/README.md

 This section includes our completed product and report.

-Within the whole of the project as a group we used this github to upload our work to an alias, i have reuploaded it onto my personal account within this folder but if you would like to see the original please find it here:
+Within the whole of the project as a group we used this github to upload our work to an alias, please find it here:

  - [Original GitHub Upload](https://github.com/ParkElsewhereDev)

+I have reuploaded the report for your convience.